 At Summer at Park bullying is inexcusable, and we have a firm policy against all types of bullying.
 Our camp philosophy is based on our mission statement which ensures that every campers has the opportunity to learn, challenge themselves, and discover new possibilities.
 We work together as a team to ensure that campers gain self-confidence, make new friends, and go home with great memories.

 For further information on bullying at camp, please visit the ACA Camps website.

 Summer at Park strives to ensure that every child who attends our camp can integrate into the summer community.
 Some children may need extra support and special considerations in order to be successful at camp.
 If you would like to discuss the specifc needs of your child, please contact the camp office.

 A licensed registered nurse, or trained health professional certified in First Aid and CPR, is on site daily to provide routine care in the event of illness or injury or to provide medications per doctors' orders.
 Many of our staff, including lifeguards and swim instructors are also certified in CPR and First Aid.
-A pediatric doctor is contracted as a consultant and will provide consultation to our onsite registered nurse as needed.

 Safety and security for all members of our summer community is taken seriously.
 It is important that caregivers and parents feel that their child is safe whether on or off campus.
 Safety and security procedures are reviewed and practiced each summer by all camp staff.
 You can review these procedures in more detail in our Parent Handbook or by contacting us at 617-274-6024 or email@example.com